vaginessa/dns-wiki/Kernel-security.md

 Security Tricks
 --------------

-Some applications request more permissions (e.g. Flashlight) than they really need.
+Some applications require more permissions (e.g. Flashlight) than they really need.
 You can alter the set of permissions granted to an application by editing /data/system/pacakges.xml.
 After editing you need to reboot the device, because it gets overwritten by the system again.
 All changes will be read at system boot.

 On some external ROMs, there is also an GUI for this, it's called [Privacy Guard](https://www.julianevansblog.com/2014/06/how-to-use-android-privacy-guard-on-cyanogenmod-11.html) which first was introduced in CyanogenMod 11.
 This makes it easier for users to disable critical permissions on an app-by-app basis.
 An alternative on newer system seems XPrivacy (includes a basic _firewall_) or AppOps.